 The traditional right to freedom before conviction permits the unhampered preparation of a defense and serves to prevent the infliction of punishment prior to conviction.
 Stack, et al. v.
 Boyle, United States Marshal, 342 U.S. 1, 4 (1951); Ex parte Anderer, 61 S.W.3d 398, 405 (Tex.
 Crim.
 App.
 2001).
 As the Supreme Court has explained, "[t]he time spent in jail awaiting trial has a detrimental impact on the individual.
 It often means loss of a job; it disrupts family life; and it enforces idleness," all the while the defendant is "living under a cloud of anxiety, suspicion, and often hostility."
 Barker v.
 Wingo, 407 U.S. 514, 532-33 (1972).
-In addition, a pretrial detainee is "hindered in his ability to gather evidence, contact witnesses, or otherwise prepare his defense."
+In addition, a pretrial detainee is "hindered in his ability gather evidence. contact witnesses. or otherwise prepare his defense."
 Id. at 533.

 No precise standard exists for determining "good and sufficient cause" to raise bail under article 17.09.
 Miller v.
 State, 855 S.W.2d 92, 93-94 (Tex.
 App.-Houston [14th Dist.]
 1993, pet. ref'd).
 Each case must be reviewed on a fact-by-fact basis.
 Id. at 94.
+A trial court does not have to support a determination of "good and sufficient cause" with findings.
+Ex parte Gomez, Nos.
+PD-0724-20, PD-0725-20, 2021 Tex.
+Crim.
+App.
+LEXIS 567, at 10 (Crim.
+App.
+June 9, 2021) (stating that Article 17.09 "does not require a trial court to justify its ruling; it only requires that the trial court 'find' that the bond is insufficient in amount.).

 Art.
 17.151.
-Release Because of Delay.
+RELEASE BECAUSE OF DELAY.

 - Sec.
 1. A defendant who is detained in jail pending trial of an accusation against him must be released either on personal bond or by reducing the amount of bail required, if the state is not ready for trial of the criminal action for which he is being detained within: - (1) 90 days from the commencement of his detention if he is accused of a felony; - (2) 30 days from the commencement of his detention if he is accused of a misdemeanor punishable by a sentence of imprisonment in jail for more than 180 days; - (3) 15 days from the commencement of his detention if he is accused of a misdemeanor punishable by a sentence of imprisonment for 180 days or less; or - (4) five days from the commencement of his detention if he is accused of a misdemeanor punishable by a fine only. - Sec.
-2. The provisions of this article do not apply to a defendant who is: - (1) serving a sentence of imprisonment for another offense while the defendant is serving that sentence; - (2) being detained pending trial of another accusation against the defendant as to which the applicable period has not yet elapsed; - (3) incompetent to stand trial, during the period of the defendant's incompetence; or

-(4) being detained for a violation of the conditions of a previous release related to the safety of a victim of the alleged offense or to the safety of the community under this article.
+2. The provisions of this article do not apply to a defendant who is: - (1) serving a sentence of imprisonment for another offense while the defendant is serving that sentence; - (2) being detained pending trial of another accusation against the defendant as to which the applicable period has not yet elapsed; - (3) incompetent to stand trial, during the period of the defendant's incompetence; or - (4) being detained for a violation of the conditions of a previous release related to the safety of a victim of the alleged offense or to the safety of the community under this article.